Use an address verification service to safely accept payments online

-AVS verifies the cardholder’s billing address with the card issuer.
+AVS verifies the cardholder’s postal billing address with the card issuer.
 AVS uses two pieces of extra information in the authorization request you send to your payment processor: the numeric portion of the cardholder’s address and the ZIP code.
 Your payment processor compares this information against information at the cardholder’s issuing bank, along with other factors (card number, expiration date, etc.)

 Why AVS is important

 A positive AVS response is one way to remedy many “Unauthorized Use” and “Non-Receipt of Merchandise” chargebacks.
 Without a positive AVS response, card-not-present merchants have no dispute rights.
 Additionally, VISA® transactions using AVS are given a better interchange rate than those that do not, even if the AVS fails.

 AVS applies to payments using VISA, MasterCard®, American Express®, and Discover® cards.
 A merchant using AVS should follow these steps:*

 - Ask the customer for the billing address as it appears on his/her monthly statement.

 - Submit the required alpha/numeric portions of the address with the authorization request.